 Can a family preservation order be varied?

-A family preservation order or conditions can be varied on application to the Children's Court by the child, the parent, or the Secretary (s.
-290 and 301).
+A family preservation order or conditions can be varied on application to the Children's Court by the child, the parent, or the Secretary (sections 299 to 302, CYFA).

 A decision to vary a family preservation order can be:

-- A means of reducing conflict and clarifying the order, that is, as a result of the process of reviewing outcomes, the practitioner and client agree that the condition is unworkable and move to have the order varied accordingly.
+- A means of reducing conflict and clarifying the expectations of the order, that is, as a result of the process of reviewing outcomes, the practitioner and client agree that the condition is unworkable and move to have the order varied accordingly.

-- A means of further assessing the protective concerns.
-That is, although the practitioner has the authority to issue a 'notice of direction' to the parent, and to breach if directions are not complied with, under certain circumstances, an application to have a further condition added to the order may provide sufficient reinforcement of the protective concerns.
-For example, there may be situations where existing conditions are being complied with, but further conditions are needed to ensure the safety of the child.
+- A means of addressing protective concerns.
+That is, although the practitioner has the authority to issue a 'notice of direction' to the parent, and to issue a notice of application to revoke a protection order (either by notice or by emergency care) to the Children’s Court if directions are not complied with, under certain circumstances, an application to have a further condition added to the order may be enough to ensure the safety of the child.

 Can a family preservation order be revoked?